insysbio/likelihoodprofiler-cases/README.md

-# LikelihoodProfiler Cases
+# CICOBase (LikelihoodProfiler) Cases
-This repo is dedicated to tests and experimental cases for [LikelihoodProfiler.jl](https://github.com/insysbio/LikelihoodProfiler.jl).
+This repo is dedicated to tests and experimental cases for [CICOBase.jl](https://github.com/insysbio/LikelihoodProfiler.jl).

 Currently the repository includes the following use-case models: